Actindo-AG/Documentation/ActindoWorkFlow/Operation/04_CopyWorkflow.md

 # Copy a workflow

 Copy a workflow by exporting and importing the JSON code to create a new workflow based on an existing workflow.
+You can use this function not only to copy a workflow that exists in the current instance, but also to copy a workflow from one instance to another.

 ## Export the workflow JSON code